Documentation

 other_optionslist[str] | Nonea list of additional options to present to the user

-defaultlist[str] | Nonethe default value to use when generating test data.
+defaultlist[str] | Nonethe default ranking to use when generating test data

 skip_emptyboolif set to True, the question will be skipped if there are no options